jeffThompson/CreativeProgramming2/Resources/LaserCuttingRubberStamps.md

 # LASER CUTTING RUBBER STAMPS

+The laser-cutter is an amazing tool: not only can it cut and engrave wood and plastic, but we can also use it to create rubber stamps!

 ## CREATE YOUR FILE

 * Your file should be a `png`, `jpg`, or `tiff` at `300 dpi` — lower resolution will mean a poorer quality stamp
 * White areas will be left behind and will be part of your print
 * Black areas will be cut away
 * No grayscale, just black and white
-* No vector cutting or engraving
+* No vector cutting
+* You can experiment with vector engraving but the lines will be very thin

 ## CUT YOUR STAMP